mlcommons/training/rnn_speech_recognition/pytorch/README.md

 * In the embeding layer, weights are initialized as defined in the [Pytorch 1.7.0 torch.nn.Embeding documentation](https://pytorch.org/docs/1.7.0/generated/torch.nn.Embedding.html#torch.nn.Embedding).
 * In all LSTM layers:
     * weights and biases are initialized as defined in the [Pytorch 1.7.0 torch.nn.LSTM documentation](https://pytorch.org/docs/1.7.0/generated/torch.nn.LSTM.html#torch.nn.LSTM),
-    * then they weights and biases values are divided by two,
+    * then the weights and bias values are divided by two,
-    * forget gate biases are set to $0$.
+    * forget gate biases are set to 1.

 ### Loss function
 Transducer Loss
 ### Optimizer
 RNN-T benchmark uses LAMB optimizer.
 More details are in [training policies](https://github.com/mlcommons/training_policies/blob/master/training_rules.adoc#appendix-allowed-optimizers).

+To decrease the number of epochs needed to reach the target accuracy, evaluation is done with an exponential moving average of the trained model weights with a smoothing factor set to 0.999.

 # 5. Quality
 ### Quality metric